peernetofficial / core Goto Github PK

 Before starting with the actual implementation, a new file transfer message must be defined in Peernet with a small header.
 The header must include:

-Evict peers from the peerList
+Evict peers from peerList

 The UDT library is too trusting of arbitrary input by remote peers, easily causing almost endless loops and exhaustion of memory, essentially causing a denial of service (DoS).